Jenkin Lloyd Jones: Later years

-His wife's health began to decline in the mid-1890s.
+His wife Susan's health began to decline in the mid-1890s.
 She suffered from hearing loss and severe headaches, which prevented her from participating in Jenk's work.
 Susan died of appendicitis in 1911.

 In 1915, Jones married Mrs. Edith Lackersteen, a long-time co-worker at the Abraham Lincoln Centre.

 Jones died on September 12, 1918, in Tower Hill, Wisconsin.
-An obituary listed the cause of death as "shock following an operation."
-His body was interred in the churchyard of Unity Chapel.
+An obituary listed the cause of death as "shock following an operation".
+His body was interred in the churchyard of Unity Chapel in the town of Wyoming, Wisconsin.